 Featured Image: Shield, collected from Rockingham Bay by John Ewen Davidson in 1866-68, 99.8 x 42.5 cm.
 British Museum.
 Oc.7696.
 As part of the extensive collection of Australian Indigenous artefacts at the British Museum, the Rockingham bay rainforest shield tells a deeply divisive story of the meeting of cultures, and the making and undoing of […]Read more "The Lives of Objects and why Intercultural Exchange is Nothing New"

-The visual depiction of natural forms has been utilised in an educative and explanatory manner for centuries, particularly through medical drawings and photograms.
+The visual depiction of natural forms have been utilised in an educative and explanatory manner for centuries, particularly through medical drawings and photograms.
 In recent years, this ‘supporting role’ of art in science has come to involve a number of things.
-Beyond the democratisation and demystification of complex scientific concepts, art has come to deal […]Read more "The Relationship Between Science and Art"
+Indeed, it seems to me that in the context of rapid technological advancements, there […]Read more "The Relationship Between Science and Art"

 Architectural history and heritage has been influenced by various aesthetic, artistic, economic and financial negotiations regarding the urban fabric.
-The construction of monuments entail the dichotomous practice of petrifying memory and destroying (or re-constructing) what existed before, as pertinently stated by Professor van Eck, ‘the monuments shape history, it is not history that shape the […]Read more "Debates in Art History (part 2): ARCHITECTURE"
+The construction of monuments entail the dichotomous practice of petrifying memory and destroying (or re-constructing) what existed before.
+As pertinently stated by Professor Caroline van Eck, ‘the monuments shape history, it is not history that shape […]Read more "Debates in Art History (part 2): ARCHITECTURE"

 Definitions of the term ‘sublime’ has undergone a multitude of fluctuations and scholarly influences since the Greek work Perì hýpsous, attributed to Cassius Longinus sometime in the 1st-3rd century AD.
 Through the study of the origins, meanings and various uses of the term sublime since Longinus, it is thought that its contemporary interpretation, in relation […]Read more "Debates in Art History (part 1): THE SUBLIME"